AvyanConsultingCorp/VM-Virus-Attack-Prevention/101-VM-Virus-Attack-Prevention/README.md

 <a name="detect"></a>
 # Attack & Detection

 Anti-malware Extension (Endpoint Protection) might take 5-10 mins to get installed on a VM.
-Hence, you will use another VM with name "vm-with-ep" which already has Anti-malware extension installed further for our Demo using loginid and pwd (The VM login username and password is in deployment powershell output)
+Hence, you will use another VM with name "vm-with-ep" which already has Anti-malware extension installed.
+Further for our demo login using credential given during deployment.

 To perform attack open Internet Explorer and Download (https://secure.eicar.org/eicar.com.txt)